elunna/nerfhack-changelog/README.md

 | Master       | 800             | 320       |
 | Grand Master | 1600            | 500       |

-* 1-damage hits train weapon/unarmed skills (Dyna)
+* 1-damage hits train weapon/unarmed skills (Dynahack)
-* Riding skill is exercised more quickly, closer to vanilla (Un)
+* Riding skill is exercised more quickly, closer to vanilla (UnNetHack)
-* Skill gain for spells is faster than skill gain for weapons (Un)
+* Skill gain for spells is faster than skill gain for weapons (UnNetHack)
 * Shield skill gains are also quadrupled to keep pace with the increased skill requirements.
 * The spellcasting skill bonus no longer applies after you can advance the spell school past basic.
-* Training skill in pick-axe affects how fast you can dig (Evil)
+* Training skill in pick-axe affects how fast you can dig (EvilHack)
     * Skilled gives you the same bonus as a dwarf (x2)
     * Expert gives you double the bonus of a dwarf (x4)